 Creating a beautiful resource for research, education, and pure enjoyment

 During the late winter of 2017, Evelio Echevarria reached out to me with an amazing project: a mountaineering history of the high Andes in South America.
-Dr. Echevarria had spent over 25 years and travelled over 90 times to South America to research the book.
+Dr. Echevarria conducted his research over the course of an impressive 25 years and 90 trips to South America.

-I had previously created eBooks for the iPad, and during those projects I dabbled with the Apple’s process for creating enhanced eBooks.
+Previously, I had created eBooks for the iPad using Apple’s proprietary process to build enhanced eBooks.
 What is an enhanced eBook?
 It is essentially an eBook that functions like an App.
 This means that the eBook can contain interactive features that take advantage of swipes and taps.
-Image captions can be opened and closed with the tap of a finger.
-Users can scroll through the images of the Visual Table of Contents, quickly finding the information they are looking for.
-The layout is also fixed, meaning that I as a designer do not have to worry about an image showing up in the wrong place or a paragraph having a poor column break.
+Image captions can be opened and closed with the touch of a finger.
+Users can scroll through the images of a Visual Table of Contents, quickly finding the information they are looking for.
+The layout is also fixed, meaning that the designer does not have to worry about an image showing up in the wrong place or a paragraph having a poor column break.
 With the fixed layout, it is just like designing a print book.
-Further, the enhanced eBook offers an attractive user interface to search for keywords through the entire book—and this is important since many readers of this book will be doing research for climbs, articles, or even future books
+Further, the enhanced eBook offers an attractive user interface to search for keywords through the entire book—and this is important since many readers of this book will be doing research for climbs, articles, or even future books.

-The process of designing the enhanced eBook took several weeks.
-I had spent months designing the print book, and now I had to design the new eBook version from scratch.
-It was a daunting task within the larger project of publishing the book.
-Software bugs and crashes caused me to lose hours, and once an entire day, of work.
-The scope of the eBook project quickly expanded, technical requirements often frustrated my efforts, and the content (images and text) that I had to keep track of was vast.
+The process of designing the enhanced eBook took several weeks and came with a unique but manageable set of challenges, including tracking a large number of digital assets and creating a reliable workflow within the new software.
+Already, I had spent months designing the print book, and now I had to design the new eBook version from scratch.
+It was a significant task within the larger project of publishing the book.

-These challenges aside, the finished product was worth the effort.
-Dr. Echevarria’s decades hard-earned work deserved a design format that would allow readers to find the inherent value in his words and images, rather than distract from them.
+These challenges aside, the process was rewarding and the finished product was worth the effort.
+Dr. Echevarria’s decades of hard work deserved a design format that would allow readers to find the inherent value in his words and images, rather than distract from them.
+Good design allows information to flow to the reader without speed bumps.
 The enhanced eBook delivered on this goal.
-In addition, we were able to set a retail price that is 1/3 the price of the printed version.
+In addition, we could set a retail price that was 1/3 the price of the printed version.

 Do you need help creating an enhanced eBook?
 Contact me to start that conversation.